 The fiancé(e) visa requires that the petitioner and his or her fiancé(e) marry within 90 days of the fiancé(e)'s entry to the United States.
 After the marriage, the application for adjustment of status can be submitted.

-If you are not already married, it is recommended to talk to a lawyer so that you can decide whether the fiancé(e) visa process is right for you, or whether you will want to get married before starting the immigration process.
+If you are not already married, the best plan is to talk to a lawyer so that you can decide whether the fiancé(e) visa process is right for you, or whether you will want to get married before starting the immigration process.
 Our firm has advised countless couples on this issue and can explain the pros and cons of the different options.

 Why Hire Us?
 Reasons To Choose Us: